 Third grade social studies focuses on farming and house building.
-The heart of the third grade curriculum in all subject areas is the human effort to fulfill the basic needs of food, clothing, and shelter.
+The heart of the third-grade curriculum in all subject areas is the human effort to fulfill the basic needs of food, clothing, and shelter.
 Students examine Native American farming practices and how farming has changed, or not, over time.
 They also study the building of houses, including the ways in which houses must be built to accommodate varying climates and physical environments.
-At the end of the third-grade year, the class makes a one-week trip to the farm, where one of their activities is to plant vegetables, which they will harvest on their next trip in the fall of fourth grade.
+At the end of the third-grade year, the class makes a one-week trip to the farm, where one of their activities is to plant vegetables, which they may harvest on their next trip in the fall of fourth grade.
 Often each student also constructs a model house out of authentic materials.

 In fourth grade, students start their first real history lessons with the study of the history of New York City.
-Its growth is charted through the different peoples who settled there, through significant technological advances, such as the Erie Canal and the Brooklyn Bridge, and through biographies of important individuals.
+Its growth is charted through the people from around the world who settled there, through significant technological advances, such as the Erie Canal and the Brooklyn Bridge, and through biographies of important individuals.
 In their writing assignments, the students are introduced to a new writing style that involves organizing historical fact.

 Fifth-grade history focuses on ancient cultures, including India, Persia, Mesopotamia, Egypt, and Greece, and on the time period from 10,000 B.C. to 200 A.D.
 The study of each region begins with its geography, and includes its mythology, anthropology, and literature.
-Students also learn about the peoples' practical achievements and the reasons for their decline.
+Students also learn about the peoples' practical achievements and the reasons for their civilization's decline.
 Because the study of ancient Greece is a focal point for fifth grade, there is a special emphasis on Greek culture, politics, and government.
-In connection with the history main lessons, the class performs a play dealing with mythological or historical themes.
+In connection with the history main lessons, the class often performs a play dealing with mythological or historical themes.
+In tandem with the North American geography block, more contemporary social studies related to U.S. history may be covered, such as Jim Crow America and the story of Dr. Martin Luther King, Jr.

 The historical narrative continues in sixth grade with the study of the rise and fall of Rome, the birth of Islam, and the Middle Ages.
 Lessons emphasize Roman practicality and its continuing influence in the building of roads and aqueducts, the development of a professional army, and the codification of Roman law.
+Comparisons to American government may be covered through civics lessons on the three branches of U.S. government.
 The lessons also focus on how communities were formed and developed, from the early Christian churches to the Medieval monasteries.
-The class traces the growth of the power of kings and follows the invasions of Muslims, Vikings, and other tribes as events that had an impact on the prevailing ideas of the time.
+The class traces the growth of the power of emperors and kings and follows the rise of Muslims, Vikings, and other nations as events that had an impact on the prevailing ideas of the time.
 Each student prepares a project for presentation to the class.